-In February 2013, we started providing comprehensive logistics management services for the lead poultry vaccine distribution of Zoetis, Inc. In October 2013, Zoetis engaged us to manage distribution of an additional vaccine.
+In February 2013, we began providing comprehensive logistics management services for the lead poultry vaccine distribution of Zoetis, Inc. In October 2013, Zoetis engaged us to manage distribution of an additional vaccine.

 Fertility Clinics and In Vitro Fertilization ("IVF").
 Maintaining cryogenic temperatures during shipping and transfer of in vitro fertilization specimens like eggs, sperm, or embryos is critical for cell integrity in order to retain viability, stabilize the cells, and ensure reproducible results and successful IVF treatment.
 There are approximately 3,300 fertility clinics worldwide.
-Cryoport anticipates that this market will continue to grow; in the United States alone, the fertility market has grown to more than \$4.0 billion with over 1.3 million women seeking treatment each year.
-In the worldwide market, it is reported that there are more than one billion IVF cycles per year and growing.
+Cryoport anticipates that this market will continue to grow; in the United States alone, in 2016, the total fertility market is reported to have grown to more than \$4.0 billion with over 1.3 million women seeking treatment each year.
+In the worldwide market, it is reported that there are more than one billion IVF cycles per year, growing slightly faster than the total overall population.